mayurkr/oracle-cloud-k3s-ha/README.md

 # Oracle Cloud Infrastructure k3s Cluster

-This is a Terraform project that helps you to deploy a fault tolerant and production grade Kubernetes cluster on Oracle Cloud without spending a dime.
+This Terraform project helps you deploy a fault-tolerant and production-grade Kubernetes cluster on Oracle Cloud without spending a dime.

+You need to signup for an OCI account for this project.
+The entire Kubernetes cluster is built using Free tier resources.

 Create `terraform.tfvars` as follows: